datacarpentry/shell-genomics/_episodes/06-organization.md

 you've likely kept a lab notebook that details how and why you did each step, but documentation doesn't stop at the sequencer!

-Every computational analysis you do is going to create many files, and inevitability, you'll want to run some of those analysis again.
+Every computational analysis you do is going to create many files, and inevitably, you'll want to run some of those analysis again.
 Genomics projects can quickly accumulate hundreds of files across tens of folders.
 Do you remember what PCR conditions you used to create your sequencing library?
 Probably not.
 Similarly, you probably won't remember whether your best alignment results were in `Analysis1`, `AnalysisRedone`,